 Originally, direct fulfillment products were assigned lead time based on collective warehouse data across an account’s catalog.
 This meant that no matter how well an individual product performed, it displayed the same lead time as all other products from that warehouse.
 Amazon recognized that this wasn’t necessarily the most efficient way for brands to operate or delight customers.

 The Benefit of ASIN Level Lead Time

-Now, a DF product will have lead times set by the performance and shipping speed tied to the individual ASIN.
+Now, a direct fulfillment product will have lead times set by the performance and shipping speed tied to the individual ASIN.
 This lets products within a catalog have different lead times and remain competitive by meeting the standards that Amazon customers have for ship speed.
-It’s overall a more efficient way to manage lead time for both Amazon and its vendors using DF.
+It’s overall a more efficient way to manage lead time for both Amazon and its vendors using direct fulfillment.